-Fencing is required on the project site both for security purposes and compliance with development standards of the M-L zone district which requires outdoor storage to be completely enclosed by a solid wall or fence not less than six feet in height.
+Fencing is required on the project site both for security purposes and compliance with development standards of the C-M zone district which requires outdoor storage to be completely enclosed by a solid wall or fence not less than six feet in height.
 The required fencing could limit wildlife movement through the property once it is in place.
 The project site is not located in area identified as a significant terrestrial wildlife corridor.
-The project site is approximately 1,000 feet west of Stillwater Creek and Old Oregon Trail separates the project site from the Stillwater Creek riparian corridor and large undeveloped lands to the east which provide more attractive opportunities for wildlife movement.
-While the project site does not provide significant opportunities for wildlife or have been identified as utilizing the property, a use permit condition of approval will address inadvertent wildlife entrapment.
+The project site is in an area that is not particularly attractive for wildlife movement as it is surrounded by urbanized lands in the vicinity and boxed in by the highway and arterial roads to the north, east, and west (Old Alturas Road, Old Oregon Trail, and Shasta View Drive, respectively).
+While the project site does not provide significant opportunities for wildlife movement and no special status species are known or have been identified as utilizing the property, there are undeveloped lands to the east and north of the highway that may be occupied or attractive to wildlife.
+A use permit condition of approval to address inadvertent wildlife entrapment will be recommended.